piyush-kurur/hackers-revenge/README.md

    South Mumbai.

 2. Arbitrary numbering of lists -- 3.2, 4.i and 42.a in the same
-   enumerate list (bullet list and description list is not yet invented).
+   enumerate list (bullet list and description list are not yet invented).
 The only point of this scheme of numbering is to frustrate the average TeX users (to hell with your `\begin{enumerate}`) so much that they might start thinking about